Order discounts

 • MinimumRequirementValue – Decimal input for minimum value (visible when minimum purchase amount or minimum quantity is selected)

 You can inherit from this base class to include these standard fields and add your own custom properties.
-Use editing component annotations to generate the input fields for each property:
+Use editing component annotations to generate the input fields for each property.
+The following sample demonstrates an extended properties class that inherits from OrderPromotionRuleProperties and

 C#